Jenna Dewan: Acting

 In 2006, Dewan co-starred with Channing Tatum in Step Up, as well as starring in Take the Lead that same year.

 In August 2008, Dewan starred in the Lifetime made-for-television film Fab Five: The Texas Cheerleader Scandal which follows five rule-breaking teens.
 She portrayed the role of disciplinarian Coach Emma Carr.
 In November 2009, she appeared in the straight-to-DVD comedy American Virgin alongside Rob Schneider.

 In March 2011, Dewan was cast in the NBC pilot of The Playboy Club.
 In May 2011, NBC picked up the series for a full season.
-She portrayed the role of Bunny Janie, a provocative Playboy bunny who works at a Playboy Club in Chicago in 1961.
+She portrayed the role of Bunny Janie, a provocative Playboy bunny who works at the first Playboy Club in Chicago in 1961.
 The series premiered on September 19 to 5.2 million viewers with mixed reviews from critics.
 Due to low ratings, NBC cancelled the series after just three episodes in October 2011.

 In November 2011, Dewan starred in the film The Jerk Theory.
 This was first released in Germany in 2009.
 It was later released in the United States in November 2011.